fatimamb/Image-Classifier/README.md

 ### Data:

-The data used are a flower database, It is not provided in the repository as it's larger than what GitHub allows, but you can download it from the
+The data used are a flower database, It is not provided in the repository as it's larger than what GitHub allows, but you can download it from Image Classifier Project.ipynb.
 The data is divided into 3 folders:

 - test
 - train
 - validate

+### Software and Libraries:

+- Python
+- torch
+- torchvision
+- collections
+- PIL
+- matplotlib
+- numpy
+- pandas
+- seaborn
+- As this project uses deep learning, for training of network you need to use a GPU.

+### Instructions: